nearform/temporal_tables/README.md

 ### Automatic Migration Mode

-When adopting the `include_current_version_in_history` feature for existing tables, you can use the automatic migration mode to seamlessly populate the history table with current records.
-This eliminates the need for manual intervention.
+When adopting the `include_current_version_in_history` feature for existing tables, you can use the automatic gradual migration mode to seamlessly populate the history table with current records.

 The migration mode is enabled by adding a sixth parameter to the versioning trigger: